 This hearing dealt with an application by the tenant, pursuant to the Residential Tenancy Act.
-The tenant applied for compensation for loss under the Act pursuant to s.67 and for the recovery of the filing fee pursuant to s.72.
+The tenant applied for a rent reduction pursuant to s.65 and for the recovery of the filing fee pursuant to s.72.

 Both parties attended this hearing and were given a full opportunity to be heard, to present affirmed testimony, to make submissions and to call witnesses.
 The tenant attended the hearing accompanied by legal counsel.
 The corporate landlord was represented by their legal counsel.

 As both parties were in attendance, I confirmed service of documents.
 The parties confirmed receipt of each other's evidence.
 I find that the parties were served with evidentiary materials in accordance with sections 88 and 89 of the Act.